Libera tu potencial de ventas | Contrata a un entrenador de ventas

 3. When to coach and when not to coach

-A recent study by Sales Coaching is one of the most productive activities for any sales team, however, not every sales rep is coachable.
+A recent study on Sales Coaching identified it as one of the most productive activities for any sales team, however, not every sales rep is coachable.
 Some salespeople have a “superiority complex” and don’t believe they can either learn or improve.

 This can be falsely reinforced by hitting sales targets that are too low or by being the top sales performer in a group.
 Other people will not responding to coaching as improving sales invariably means changing sales behaviours and every human being struggles to change their behaviours.

-The last reason some salespeople do not respond to coaching is because they are simply stuck in their own comfort zone and without any really powerful reason to change then they simply carry on as before.
+The last reason some salespeople do not respond to coaching is because they are simply stuck in their own comfort zone, and without any really powerful reason to change they simply carry on as before.

 The irony is of course that in the majority of cases these people are in the most need of training and coaching.
 With that said, unless there are exceptional circumstances you should not invest time or money in coaching people who have no desire to improve.